 Ink signatures continue to be required for the execution of a deed, as the signature must be witnessed and the law does not presently allow for remote witnessing, although live video witnessing is something under discussion.

-For further advice on matters of corporate law, please contact David on the details below.
+For further advice on matters of corporate law, please contact David.